Submission Preparation Checklist

 - As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-Original Research Articles: The submission has not been previously published, nor is it currently submitted to another journal for consideration (or an explanation has been provided in “Comments to the Editor”).
+Original work: The submission has not been previously published, nor is it currently submitted to another journal for consideration (or an explanation has been provided in “Comments to the Editor”).
 Prior to acceptance and publication in EJOP, authors may make their submissions available as preprints on personal or public websites (see Preprint Policy).
 Note: EJOP uses Similarity Check, a plagiarism screening service, to screen submitted content for originality (read more).

 Acknowledging and citing previous work: Previous or concurrent publications of the author(s) based on the same or closely related research are properly acknowledged and cited.
 It is made clear in the manuscript in which way(s) it represents a novel contribution to warrant consideration for publication in EJOP.
 Note: Replications of previous work are explicitly welcomed if identified as such.